 Medical Device Academy’s experience with ISO 13485 training

 Rob Packard created his first quality system in the Spring of 2004.
-In October of 2009, after successfully managing quality systems for three different medical device manufacturers, Rob joined BSI as a Lead Auditor and instructor.
-In April of 2010, he purchased the 13485cert.com URL and he began to help companies implement quality systems as a consultant (while continuing to audit and train 140 days per year for BSI).
+In October 2009, after successfully managing quality systems for three different medical device manufacturers, Rob joined BSI as a Lead Auditor and instructor.
+In April 2010, he purchased the 13485cert.com URL and he began to help companies implement quality systems as a consultant (while continuing to audit and train 140 days per year for BSI).
 In 2011 his medical device blog postings began as a way to help medical device companies.
 In 2012, Rob began building a library of quality system procedures for a turn-key quality system and selling the procedures from the Medical Device Academy website.
 Dozens and dozens of consulting clients have successfully achieved ISO 13485 certification with Medical Device Academy’s turnkey quality system procedures, and hundreds of quality systems were audited and/or improved.
 This ISO 13485 training webinar is also included as part of our turnkey quality system.